 On 9th April, Lieutenant-General Sir John Nixon arrived to command the corps in Mesopotamia.
 Major General Charles Townshend was appointed to command the 6th (Poona) Division who would later be linked to one of Britain’s greatest military disasters.

 The British advanced on Nasiriya and captured it on 25th July.
 General Nixon then had his eyes on Baghdad.
 Townshend captured Kut on 27th September with very heavy casualties.
 After a failed advance by Townshend which left half of the 8500 British troops killed or wounded, he had to withdraw back to Kut.
 Townshend had decided to defend Kut and Nixon promised him reinforcements, however, all successive attempts to reinforce the garrison at Kut failed due to successful Turkish defensive tactics.
 On 26th April, Townshend gave an unconditional surrender to the Turks.
 The British garrison of Kut, 13,309 men, surrendered on 29th April after destroying its weapons and equipment.
-Nearly 1,500 sick or wounded men were exchanged for Turkish prisoners but the remainder were marched to Anatolian prison camps.
+Nearly 1,500 sick or wounded men were exchanged for Turkish prisoners but the remainders were marched to Anatolian prison camps.

 In December 1917, the British force under General Maude began to fight its way up the Tigris and Kut was captured in February and then Baghdad on 11th March 1917.
-An advance was made up the Euphrates in September 1917 by the 15th Indian Division which resulted in the Turkish defeat at Ramadi.
+An advance was made up of the Euphrates in September 1917 by the 15th Indian Division which resulted in the Turkish defeat at Ramadi.
 By early November Samarra and Tikrit had been captured as well.
 Small actions continued to be fought until the end of the year.